"""

 @staticmethod

-def forward(ctx, *params_tuple):
+def forward(ctx, solution, *params_tuple):

-ctx.save_for_backward(x_star, *params_tuple)
+ctx.save_for_backward(solution, *params_tuple)

-return x_star
+return solution.clone()

 @staticmethod